prebid/prebid.github.io/dev-docs/bidders/ix.md

 ```

 #### Native
-We support the three native template rendering options that are provided in the [Prebid.js Native Implementation Guide on the Prebid site.](https://docs.prebid.org/prebid/native-implementation.html#3-prebidjs-native-adunit-overview) The following code is an example of a Prebid native set up using Google Ad Manager, but the concept and implementation should be similar for other ad servers.
+We support the three native template rendering options that are provided in the [Setting up Prebid Native in Google Ad Manager](https://docs.prebid.org/adops/gam-native.html).
+The following code is an example of a Prebid native set up using Google Ad Manager, but the concept and implementation should be similar for other ad servers.

 ```
 pbjs.addAdUnits({